Nike Dual Fusion X 2 Review Facts

 shoe with the men's version weighing in at a solid 9.2 ounces, and the women's version weighing 7 ounces even.
 The lightweight property of the sneaker is attributed to the materials used on the shoe.
 The engineered mesh possesses strength and flexibility while avoiding adding weight in the process.

 The Nike Dual Fusion X 2 is wrapped in a breathable engineered mesh material.
-All around the upper a tight knit, yet still breathable mesh can be found overlaid atop of a Nike trademarked Flywire system.
+All around the upper a tightknit, yet still breathable mesh can be found overlaid atop of a Nike trademarked Flywire system.
 The two components work together closely to bring great breathability to this shoe.
-Flywire is the base structure and provides stability while the refined, upgraded, and breathable mesh is draped over top.
+Flywire is the base structure and provides stability while the refined, upgraded, and the breathable mesh is draped over top.
 Nike has done a wonderful job of providing their newest technologies that allow for maximum breathability at a minimum cost.

 Phylon is the softer of the two foams available in the midsole, and directly responsible for the majority of the comfort you will experience wearing the shoe.
 Phylon, until the recent introduction of Lunarlon

 , was the best foam available on the market.
 Phylon is very light, plush, and comfortable and is in no way discredited as a viable and reliable source of foam material for the midsole.
-A well padded inner lining coupled with a Phylon midsole and mesh upper makes way for a sneaker that comfortably cares for your foot.
+A well-padded inner lining coupled with a Phylon midsole and mesh upper makes way for a sneaker that comfortably cares for your foot.

 can be easily overlooked when a company focuses on making a product fairly priced as well as functional, but the Nike Dual Fusion X 2 clearly had style in mind while designing this shoe.
 The shoe is available in many color options with the mixture of colors on most shoes being monochromatic mixes of light and dark blends of the same color.
 The shoe has an overall flush appearance, very minimalist and subtle.
 The entire shoe looks streamlined and aerodynamic and while also making the breathable mesh both functional and stylish.

-Durbaility for this shoe isn't as long lasting as most runners would like, but given the price point and materials used, the lack of durability is understandable.
+Durability for this shoe isn't as long lasting as most runners would like, but given the price point and materials used, the lack of durability is understandable.
 Phylon is a foam material found in the midsole and although very comfortable and responsive, foam eventually breaks down over time.
 The idea behind the shoe was to be a daily runner and as often as a runner using it for that purpose, chances are you will have to replace the shoes sooner than you would a running shoe with an alternative midsole material.

 This shoe offers a moderate amount of protection and is best for runners who experience supination, or under pronation